tabletopmanoa/tabletopmanoa.github.io/index.md

 ## Data model

 The TableTop Manoa data model is implemented by two Javascript classes: [GamesCollection](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/blob/master/app/imports/api/games/GameCollection.js) and [UsertoGamesCollection](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/blob/master/app/imports/api/games/UserToGamesCollection.js).
-Both of these classes encapsulate a MongoDB collection with the same name and export a single variable (Games and UsertoGames)that provides access to that collection.
+Both of these classes use a MongoDB collection with the same name and export a single variable (Games and UsertoGames)that provides access to that collection.

 Any part of the system that manipulates the Tabletop Manoa data model imports the Games or UsertoGames variable, and invokes methods of that class to get or set data.